 Applicants accepted under this plan are prohibited from applying to any other medical school.

 The Medical Scholars Program provides an opportunity for exceptionally qualified high school seniors to gain a provisional acceptance to the School of Medicine upon completion of their undergraduate degree.
-Lewis Katz School of Medicine at Temple University offers this combined degree with Washington & Jefferson College in Washington, PA.
+LKSOM offers this combined degree with Washington & Jefferson College in Washington, PA.
 Applicants to the BA/MD program must first apply to Washington & Jefferson College.
 After review, candidates will be recommended to the School of Medicine for an interview.

 The BA/MD Program is looking for students with a strong academic background (top 5% of their graduating class) who have completed a variety of AP coursework.
 Students should also demonstrate exceptional standardized test performance.
 The minimum SAT required is a 1350 in the combined verbal and math sections, with no individual section less than 600 (including the writing section).
 The minimum ACT composite score required is 31.
 Students with demonstrated leadership and extensive community and healthcare experiences are encouraged to apply.

 Students in this eight-year combined-degree program will complete their baccalaureate degree at Washington & Jefferson.
-The medical degree is granted by Lewis Katz School of Medicine at Temple University.
+The medical degree is granted by LKSOM.
 Students may choose to be a science major, but are free to explore all available options as long as they complete the premedical science requirements.
-Matriculation to Lewis Katz School of Medicine at Temple University is conditional upon successful completion of all GPA and MCAT requirements, as outlined by the institution's agreement.
+Matriculation to LKSOM is conditional upon successful completion of all GPA and MCAT requirements, as outlined by the institution's agreement.

-Students interested in linking through the Early Assurance Program are nominated by the undergraduate pre-medical advisor during their junior year and those selected to interview will meet with a member of the LKSOM Admissions Committee.
-The Admissions Committee will offer conditional acceptances to selected students.
+Students interested in linking through the Early Assurance Program are nominated by the undergraduate pre-medical advisor during their junior year and those selected to interview will participate in an interview day and be presented to the Admissions Committee for conditional acceptance.
 Students offered a conditional acceptance need to sit for the MCAT exam by the end of May.